mahesh-panchal/NBIS_project_template/docs/HowToWork.md

 * Make a test data set from the users data, and use that to test code as I develop.
 * Use git branches to add new features, and make sure the `main` branch is always stable.
 * To understand what a Nextflow construct does, make an example test like in [Nextflow Patterns](http://nextflow-io.github.io/patterns/index.html).
 Nextflow also has a (GUI) console mode to test syntax (`nextflow console`).
 * Nextflow processes are kept as modular as possible, often limiting them to a single tool.
+The benefits are that one can often use public images for a process, reducing build time.
+Environments are small, meaning low build time, and low conflict potential.
+As projects are often incrementally developed, this also reduces the need to rebuild images or environments, saving time.
-* Try to use existing containers when possible.
+* Try to use existing containers (public images) when possible.
 When a container must be created, I use Docker to make a local image, test, and then push it to Github packages to keep it private to the project.
 * Try to use a structured work directory such as the structure below:
     ```